-My five-year-old daughter and I spent most of the summer at the local pool.
-Many times, friends said, “She’s a little mermaid!” as she dove for toys at the bottom of the pool.
-Up and down she went, with her long hair trailing behind her.
+My daughter and I spend most of the summer at the local pool.
+Many times, friends say, “She’s a little mermaid!” as she dives for toys at the bottom of the pool.
+Up and down she goes, with her long hair trailing behind her.

 To foster her passion, we borrowed mermaid books from the library to learn more about the magical and mysterious world of mermaids.
 Watching my daughter’s eyes light up as we talked about mermaids was one of those reminders to embrace the mystical imaginative world of being a kid.
 And so I’m not surprised she wants to be a mermaid for Halloween.

 Today, I would love to share with you some of our favorite mermaid books and some suggested mermaid yoga poses for kids.
 Because maybe you, too, have a little budding mermaid in your class, at home, or in your studio!

 Below are five of our favorite mermaid books:

 by Julia Donaldson and Lydia Monks

 While in Australia, we picked up this sparkly and enchanting from the well-known British author Julia Donaldson.
 This clever rhyming book follows a mermaid who is convinced to join a circus, but then her friends help her get back to the sea, where she belongs.
 The mean circus owner creates a teachable moment to talk about people who aren’t friendly.

 Fancy Nancy is disappointed about not getting the lead mermaid role in the dance show.
 She has to overcome her jealousy and find a way to embrace her role.
 This is a good book to read before a talk about competition and accepting what life gives you.